ps-innovator/voluntier/README.md

 Top 15 out of 148 submissions, international.

 This project was created for the Deltax Hacks 2020 Hackathon Project.
-The Hackathon website is this: https://deltaxhacks.com/ This project was made by Pranav Subbaraman, Raghav Misra, and Lehuy Hong.
+The Hackathon website is this: https://deltaxhacks.com/

 This project is an updated version of the voluntier project that was made in the Pleasanton Hackathon.
 It uses Vue for styling.